-Under 46 U.S.C. § 30104, Congress officially mandated rules under the Jones Act that protects seamen in the event of negligence, injuries, and unseaworthiness.
-For example, if a seaman is injured while at sea and the employer doesn’t provide medical care, which is mandated by law, he is protected under the Jones Act and has the legal right to file a claim.
-Seamen can be at sea for days and even weeks on end, and must be provided the necessary food, medical care, and shelter.
+Under 46 U.S.C. § 30104, Congress officially mandated rules under the Jones Act that protect seamen in the event of negligence, injuries, and unseaworthiness.
+For example, if a seaman is injured while at sea and the employer does not provide medical care, which is mandated by law, he is protected under the Jones Act and has the legal right to file a claim.
+Seamen can be at sea for days and even weeks on end and must be provided the necessary food, medical care, and shelter.

 Qualifications to File a Jones Act Claim

 According to federal law, in order to file a claim under the Jones Act, plaintiffs must first be seamen, meaning they spend a large amount of time (at least 30%) working in and on a vessel.
-The vessel must have been in navigation when the injuries occurred, which means it must have been in operation, afloat, and capable of movement on water.
-Keep in mind, however, the vessel doesn’t necessarily have to be moving before a claim under the Jones Act can be filed.
-It can be tied by dock or even mooring, but it has to be capable of navigation.
-For more in-depth information on the qualifications to file a Jones Act Claim, visit our Who Qualifies Under The Jones Act? page.
+The vessel must have been in navigation when the injuries occurred, which means it must have been in operation, afloat, and capable of movement on the water.
+Keep in mind, however, the vessel does not necessarily have to be moving before a claim under the Jones Act can be filed.
+It can be tied to a dock but it has to be capable of navigation.
+For more in-depth information on the qualifications to file a Jones Act Claim, visit our page: Who Qualifies Under The Jones Act?

 Claims Process for Jones Act

 Qualified seamen are allotted a certain amount of time to file their claims in order to be covered under the Jones Act.
-By federal law, Jones Act claims must be filed within seven days of the injury, but it’s highly recommended to file immediately after the accident.
-You should also report the any injuries as soon as possible to your Captain or supervisor.
-In addition, your Captain or supervisor must, per federal law, notate and file your accident report, called a “Report of Marine Accident.”
-For more information on the claims process, visit our Claims Process for Jones Act page.
+By federal law, Jones Act claims must be filed within seven days of the injury, but it is highly recommended to file immediately after the accident.
+You should also report any injuries as soon as possible to your captain or supervisor and, in addition, your captain or supervisor must, per federal law, notate and file your injury report, called a “Report of Marine Accident.”
+For more information on the claims process, visit our page: Claims Process for Jones Act.

 Compensation Under the Jones Act

-The Jones Act covers several different areas of compensation and is formulated off of the Federal Employment Liability Act (FELA).
-If you’ve been injured, typical compensation may include:
+The Jones Act covers several different areas of compensation and is formulated off on the Federal Employment Liability Act (FELA).
+If you have been injured, typical compensation may include:

 - Lost wages